 2. Carry on past the George Hotel.
 After St John's Church take the second turning on your right into Springs Road.

-8. Cross over Borrowdale Road and take the footpath towards the Lakeshore from where you can stroll back to Keswick through the beautiful formal gardens of Hope Park.
+7. Cross over Borrowdale Road and take the footpath towards the Lakeshore from where you can stroll back to Keswick through the beautiful gardens of Hope Park or stop to try your hand at crazy golf.
+There’s also Café Hope if you’d like to relax with a slice of cake after your adventure, and an ice-cream kiosk which is sure to go down a treat with the kids.

 Click here to download a pdf of the route to print